 European stocks plunge into bear market as oil crashes

-European shares slumped across the board on Monday, taking the benchmark STOXX 600 into bear market territory as a lockdown of northern Italy due to the coronavirus outbreak and a 30% plunge in oil prices amplified fears of a global recession.
+European shares slumped on Monday, with the benchmark STOXX 600 in bear market territory, as fears of a global recession were amplified by a 25% plunge in oil prices and a lockdown in northern Italy to contain the coronavirus outbreak.
+The pan-European STOXX 600 fell 7%, meeting the common criteria for a flip into a more negative "bear" environment, implying a 20% drop from all-time highs.
+The index was on course for its biggest percentage drop since June 2016, when Britain voted to exit the European Union.

-The pan-European STOXX 600 fell 7%, meeting the common criteria for a flip into a more negative "bear" environment - a 20% drop from all-time highs.
-The index is on course for its biggest percentage drop since June 2016, when Britain voted to exit the European Union London's commodity-heavy FTSE 100 was down 8%, with shares of oil majors BP and Royal Dutch Shell both down almost 20%.
-The top decliner on the STOXX 600 was Tullow Oil, with an eye-popping 38% drop.
+European firms have now lost nearly $3 trillion in value since the rapid spread of the coronavirus sparked a worldwide selloff in February.
+Europe's oil & gas index tumbled 13%, after Saudi Arabia launched an oil price war with Russia by slashing its official selling price and outlining plans for an increase in crude production next month.

-In the starkest warning sign of adverse economic impact - yields on 10-year U.S. Treasuries, the benchmark for global borrowing costs and the safest of safe havens for investor capital, dropped to 0.4258% - a record low.
+In the starkest warning yet of the economic damage from the health crisis, yields on 10-year U.S. Treasuries, the benchmark for global borrowing costs, dropped to a record low of 0.4258%.
 German 10-year bond yields fell to a new record at -0.8%.
+"What we're seeing is a supply driven shock, it's not a demand problem," said senior equity analyst Renata Klita, at asset manager London & Capital.

-Shares in Italy's blue-chip index dropped 11%, while Spain saw its main equity index drop 6%.
+"But now with what's happening with oil, I would say it's more likely (to become a demand shock) because you have this big sector that's affected."
+All eyes are now on the European Central Bank's policy meeting on Thursday, following interest rate cuts by central banks in the United States, Canada and Australia last week to soften the blow of the outbreak.
+(Additional reporting by Tom Westbrook and Sagarika Jaisinghani; Editing by Bernard Orr and Andrew Cawthorne)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)